amaksr/nsynjs/README.md

 Returns:
 - pseudo-thread execution context

+**nsynjs.compile(myTestFunction1)** _(function, compiles myTestFunction1 and puts it into "nsynjsBin" propery of myTestFunction1)_

+Parameters:
+- myTestFunction1: pointer to a function that needs to be compiled

+Returns:
+- none

 ### Pseudo-thread execution context reference ###

 Pseudo-thread execution context is available inside nsynjs-executed code via predefined variable **nsynjsCtx**.